 No. The MBI is stable across Medicare Advantage enrollment, state moves, and most status changes.
 Your Medicare Advantage plan will issue a separate plan-specific ID card, but your underlying MBI remains the same.

-• Federal Trade Commission identity theft: identitytheft.gov
+Federal Trade Commission Report identity theft and get a personal recovery plan. identitytheft.gov

 Find personalized help navigating Medicare card and MBI questions in Georgia at brevy.com.